baqteriya/my-c/README.md

 # my-c

-Hello, this is my C++ codes repository.
+Hello, this is my C codes repository.